 After the last stretching session, cover the bowl and leave for 2 hours.

-Flour a work surface with flour.
+Sprinkle a work surface with some flour.

 Flour a proving basket.
 Proving baskets are great for shaping your loaf!
 If you don’t have a proving basket, put a tea towel into a large bowl and sprinkle liberally with flour.

 Turn the dough out onto the floured surface, making sure there is enough flour on the working surface so the dough doesn’t stick.

 Now here is the interesting part.
 That is, how to shape your bread.
 I have used the James Morton method very successfully, as described below.
 I also discovered another way on an Instagram video from @season_adam.
 I suggest looking up this Instagram video as it’s well worth the look.
 It’s too tricky to try to describe here.

 Using lightly floured hands press the dough out slightly flatter.
 Next you want to roll up your dough as if rolling up a Swiss roll or a Persian rug really tightly.

 Turn the rolled dough 90 degrees and roll it up again.This time it will be harder – it will feel tight and try to spring back.
 You’ll now have piece of dough with a seam on the top and a smooth surface on the bottom.
 You want to keep this smooth surface on the bottom and sit the dough in your proving basket or prepared tea towel in a bowl.

 The dough should be proved again in the proving basket or bowl.
 Put the dough in the proving basket or bowl in the fridge to rest for a few hours, or overnight if you reach this stage at night.
 This fridge prove is important as it allows the bread to develop flavour.